 Videonystagmography (VNG) for evaluation of vestibulo-ocular reflex.
+The tests include:

 This is an investigation to assess the vestibulo-ocular reflex (VOR), which helps maintain the body's balance.